COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 In July, Sanofi announced that a US phase 3 clinical trial of sarilumab 400mg in COVID-19 patients requiring mechanical ventilation did not meet its primary and key secondary endpoints, and was subsequently halted.
 Detailed results will be submitted to a peer-reviewed publication later this year.
 In September, the company also announced that sarilumab at a dose of 200 mg or 400 mg in severely or critically ill patients hospitalized with COVID-19 did not meet its primary endpoint and key secondary endpoint when comparing it to placebo added to usual hospital care.

 Sanofi and GSK started the Phase 1/2 clinical trial for their adjuvanted COVID-19 vaccine.

 |Sumitomo Dainippon Pharma||Sumitomo Dainippon Pharma collaborates in the “COVID-19 Research Database” consortium to provide researchers with free access to the medical information database.|

-|Takeda||Takeda partnered with IMI in Europe to leverage collective expertise in the hope to develop inhibitors to help prevent future outbreaks.|
+|Takeda||Takeda partnered with IMI to leverage collective expertise to develop inhibitors to help prevent future outbreaks.|

-GSK entered into a collaboration with Sanofi to develop an adjuvanted vaccine for COVID-19, using innovative technologies from both companies.
-The vaccine is expected to enter clinical trials in second half 2020.
+|GSK||GSK and Sanofi joined forces to develop an adjuvanted vaccine for COVID-19, using innovative technologies from both companies.
+The vaccine candidate started the Phase 1/2 clinical trial.

 |MSD||MSD and IAVI, a nonprofit scientific research organization dedicated to addressing urgent, unmet global health challenges, partnered to advance the development and global clinical evaluation of a SARS-CoV-2 vaccine candidate.
 This vaccine candidate would use the recombinant vesicular stomatitis virus (rVSV) technology that is the basis for MSD’s Ebola Zaire virus vaccine, ERVEBO®.